 In 2017, once a week from May to middle of August, when the plants had started to wither, flowering phenology of each individual was estimated as the stage of the most advanced flower.
 From these data, first day of flowering, change in phenology over the summer and duration of flowering will be obtained for each individual and then associated with soil temperature.
 To examine the effect of soil warming on other plant traits, plant traits (plant size, flower size and flower number) of each individual plant was measured during peak growing season, defined as the time when over 50% of flowers of that individual had flowered.
 To estimate the effect of temperature on plant fitness, the number of fruits for each individual was counted at the end of the season after seeds had developed and before seed set and at least one intact fruit collected.
 The number of viable seeds per fruit were then counted for each individual.
 Plant fitness for C. pratensis and B. vivipara will be estimated from plant size, as sheep ate most of the C. pratensis flowers and seeds of B. vivipara were not collected.
 The seeds of C. fontanum and P. vulgaris will be divided up to two parts, one part is used for seed viability measurements and the other is used in a common garden experiment at Stockholm University.
-The common garden experiment will examine whether the differences in plant phenology seen in the field, will persist when plants from mothers growing at different temperatures, are grown under the same environmental conditions.
+The common garden experiment will examine to what extent the differences in plant phenology observed in the field, are genetically based by growing plants originating from mother plants at sites differing in temperature under the same environmental conditions.

 In 2018, methodology of 2017 will be repeated using the same marked plants, with some adjustments.
 C. pratensis will be omitted, as in 2017 most plants were eaten by sheep.
 The methodology will be repeated for C. fontanum at both sites and P. vulgaris and B. vivipara on Hengill.
-V.palustris will only been measured during peak flowering and noted if plants flower and plant traits measured.
+Viola palustris will only been measured during peak flowering and noted if plants flower and plant traits measured.
 In addition, some additional V. palustris will be measured.
 This is done as very few marked plants flowered in 2017, thus we need to increase the sample size, but due to time constrictions, it is not possible to both increase the sample size and have measurements every week.

 Regression analyses will be used to assess the influence of soil temperatures on plant traits, phenology and individual fitness over the study period (RQ1).
 Standard selection analyses and path models will be applied to examine if warming induces selection towards traits that increase plant fitness (RQ2).
 Phenotypic selection analysis will be done using regression models (Barrett and Silander 1992) including soil temperature, plant traits and their interactions as fixed factors and fitness as the response variable.
 If a trait significantly affects plant fitness, it indicates that there is selection towards that trait; if temperature significantly affects fitness it implies that plant fitness is dependent on temperature.
 Finally, a significant interaction between soil temperature and plant traits would indicate that soil temperature influences selection on phenology.
 Since temperature might affect both trait expression (phenotypes) and selection, path models (Kingsolver and Schemske 1991) will be used to assess the direct, indirect and interactive effects of soil temperature and trait on plant fitness.
 To determine if plant response to warming differ between high and low elevation populations, results from Grændalur (low elevation) and Hengill (High elevation) will be compared (RQ3).